SetProtocol/STIPS/STIPS/STIP-009.md

 ![Proposed Architecture Changes](../assets/stip-009/image1.png "")

-**ManagerCore**: Contract that houses state for approvals for manager factories.
+**ManagerCore**: Contract that houses state for approvals for DelegatedManager factories and managers.
+Used by the global extensions to verify managers are valid.

 **DelegatedManagerFactory**: Factory smart contract which provides asset managers (`deployer`) the ability to create a SetToken with a DelegatedManager manager, create a DelegatedManager manager for an existing SetToken to migrate to, and `initialize` extensions and modules.